 … we make everything from scratch from our bread and pasta to our ice cream and chocolate.
 We thoughtfully source all of our ingredients from farmers and suppliers we know and trust.
 We seek out family farmers and support purveyors who employ responsible farming methods.
 This includes farms that value and support conservation, biodiversity, animal stewardship, economic viability, and fair treatment of workers.
 We work to buy directly from farmers, including running our own 18-wheeler directly from American family farms and suppliers in North Dakota, picking up food and supplies along the way to Washington, D.C.

-Named one of the ten most sustainable restaurants in America, we design and operate sustainable restaurants, earning LEED and Green Restaurant Association certifications.
+As a 2023 winner of a District Sustainability Award and named one of the ten most sustainable restaurants in America, we design and operate sustainable restaurants, earning LEED and Green Restaurant Association certifications.
 We have active recycling and composting programs that divert about 90% of our waste from landfills, paint with non-volatile compounds, choose efficient HVAC and lighting systems, and use wood from fallen trees and old barns.